List of In Another World with My Smartphone characters: Other locations

 A kingdom which continued to exist after the first Phrase invasion.
 This kingdom is known to conquer other regions due to its residents being wicked people.
 The assassins who tried to kill Sakura are revealed to have come from here.
-They even once tried to steal Touya's technology, but he foils their plans before the second Phrase invasion, which resulted in the kingdom's collapse.
+They even once tried to steal Touya's technology, but he foils their plans before the second Phrase Invasion, which resulted in the kingdom's collapse.
 What's left of it became known as the Yulong Remnants.
+Eventually, in 300 years time, most of its remnants have been claimed by a few neighboring kingdoms for territorial expansions while two remaining parts of the Remnant was claimed by the monster-infestation.